 Types of foundation failure depend on the load it is subjected to.
-A foundation can fail in three different ways under loads and they are:
+A foundation can fail in three different ways under loads.

 - Flexure failure of foundation.

 The above three modes of foundation failure should be checked during design stage of concrete foundation for the given load.

 Guidelines provided by standard codes of practice should be followed so that foundation does not fail in any of the failure types as mentioned under any possible load combinations when structure is occupied.

 Types of foundation failure are discussed in detail below:

 Punching shear failure is also known as diagonal tension failure of foundation.
 In this mode of failure, foundation fails due to formation of inclined cracks around the perimeter of the column.

 The critical section for punching shear failure is taken at d/2 from the face of the column, where d is the effective depth of footing.

 To avoid punching shear failure, the ultimate upward shear force at this section in the foundation should be less than the shear resistance of concrete for the given percentage of concrete.